BIPOC Outdoors Summit @ NMU | A Summit with Purpose

 Reclaiming Space.
 Restoring Balance.
 Reimagining Belonging.

-Northern Michigan University invites proposals for the 2026 BIPOC Outdoors Summit from changemakers, educators, creatives, scholars, guides, and outdoor enthusiasts to submit proposals for engaging, hands-on, and transformative sessions that center the experiences and leadership of Black, Indigenous, and People of Color in outdoor spaces.
-Although centering the BIPOC experience, the summit celebrates the connection between all people and the natural world and seeks to expand pathways for leadership, learning, and wellbeing in outdoor spaces.
-All are welcome to participate.
+Northern Michigan University invites changemakers, educators, creatives, scholars, guides, and outdoor enthusiasts to submit proposals for the 2026 BIPOC Outdoors Summit.
+We are seeking engaging, hands-on, and transformative sessions that center the experiences and leadership of Black, Indigenous, and People of Color in outdoor spaces, while welcoming participants of all backgrounds to expand pathways for leadership, learning, and wellbeing in nature.

-Held in beautiful Marquette, Michigan, the heart of Michigan’s stunning Upper Peninsula, this summit is more than a gathering — it’s a movement.
-A movement to reconnect, to reclaim, and to redefine our relationship with land, self, and community.
+Held in Marquette, Michigan, in the heart of the Upper Peninsula, this summit is more than a gathering—it is a movement to reconnect, reclaim, and redefine relationships with land, self, and community.
+Proposals across a range of formats are encouraged, with an emphasis on collective experience, reflection, and meaningful exchange.

 We welcome proposals that fall into one or more of the following tracks: